jcodybaker/snip/README.md

     specified address.
 * "**routes**" *(Optional) List|Dictionary* - A list of route objects, specified in the format listed below.

+Additionally, listeners may override the "**default_route**", "**no_sni_route**", "**tls_error_route**",
+ "**http_fallback_route**", "**proxy_connect_failure**" properties specified in the root.

 #### Routes
 Routes can be specified globally or on specific listeners.
 Routes are matched in the order of they are listed.
 Routes specified on the listener will be attempted first, followed by global routes.
 Routes can be specified in a long format and a shortcut format.

 ##### Long Format
+* "action" *(Optional)* - Action which should be performed if the route matches.
+The value must be one of the following.
+  * "hangup" - Immediately disconnect the client connection.
+  * "proxy" - Make an outbound connection to "target" and proxy reads and writes. "target" is a required parameter.
+  * "tls-close-notify" - Send a "close_notify" TLS fatal alert to the client and then immediately disconnect.
+  * "tls-handshake-failure" - Send a "handshake_failure" TLS fatal alert to the client and then immediately disconnect.
+  * "tls-protocol-version" - Send a "protocol_version" TLS fatal alert to the client and then immediately disconnect.
+  * "tls-decode-error" - Send a "decode_error" TLS fatal alert to the client and then immediately disconnect.
+  * "tls-internal-error" - Send a "internal_error" TLS fatal alert to the client and then immediately disconnect.
+  * "tls-unrecognized-name" - Send a "unrecognized_name" TLS fatal alert to the client and then immediately disconnect.

-* "sni_hostname" (**Required**) *String* - Matched against the SNI hostname transmitted in the client's connection header.
+* "sni_hostname" *(Required in "routes" section) String* - Matched against the SNI hostname transmitted in the client's connection header.
 This comparison is case-insensitive.
-* "target" (**Required**) *String* - An IP Address (ex.
-"192.168.1.1" and "192.168.1.1:443") or hostname (ex. "www.github.com" "www.github.com:443") proxy destination.
+* "target" *(Required if action="proxy") String* - An IP Address (ex.
+"192.168.1.1" and "192.168.1.1:443") or hostname
+ (ex. "www.github.com" "www.github.com:443") proxy destination.
 If a port is not specified, one will be inferred from the listener's bind port.
 Hostnames will be resolved at the time of connection.

 ##### Shortcut Format
 The "routes" section can be specified as dictionary where the key is the "sni_hostname" (see above) and the value maps